Buyers

 What should I do if I’m not happy with my order?

-Buyers must notify the Agri-Cultura Cooperative Network Produce & Distribution Manager at produce@agri-cultura.org within 24 hours of delivery should any part of an order be incomplete or damaged.
-Buyers must report concerns or complaints immediately, and include a photo of the product in the original packaging to ensure issues can be resolved.
+Buyers must notify the Agri-Cultura Cooperative Network at produce@agri-cultura.org within 24 hours of delivery should any part of an order be incomplete or damaged.
+Buyers must report concerns or complaints immediately and include a photo of the product in the original packaging to ensure issues can be resolved.

 I’m looking for a specific farm or product.

-A list of product categories can be found on the Food page.
+A list of product categories can be found on Local Food Marketplace.
 Please contact and let us know if you are looking for a specific item.
-We’re here to help connect you with the farms.
+We’re here to help connect you with local food.

 What about food safety?